fouzdertech/business-suite-doc/document-management/getting-files-from-customers.md

 # Getting Files from Customers

-CloudOnex Business Suite provides several methods for receiving files and documents from your customers securely through the customer portal.
+FouzderIT Business Suite provides several methods for receiving files and documents from your customers securely through the customer portal.

 ## Customer File Upload Methods